nationalarchives/kettle-jena-plugins/README.md

 This project was developed by [Evolved Binary](https://evolvedbinary.com) as part of Project OMEGA for the [National Archives](https://nationalarchives.gov.uk).

+## Getting the Plugins

+You can either download the plugins from our GitHub releases page: https://github.com/nationalarchives/kettle-jena-plugins/releases/, or you can build them from source.

 ## Building from Source Code
 The plugins can be built from Source code by installing the pre-requisites and following the steps described below.